lzhbrian/metrics/README.md

 # metrics

 This repo contains information/implementation (PyTorch, Tensorflow) about IS and FID score.
 TF implementations are intended to compute the exact same output for reporting in papers.
+Discussion/PR/Issues are very welcomed.

 ## Usage